thradams/CPrime-V1/README.md

 ## Two models considered

 The first one is the model described here, were the source is changed "in place" like a refactoring tool.
+The cprime code itself is compiled using cprime.
+Of course at the begging the source was pure C. I think a had a very good experience adding cprime features for the code that was orinaly using C. This "in place" mode made the change very simple and secure.

 The second model is to generate a new file, and keep the source code smaller without the generated code.
 I don´t want to use the second model before to have a complete solution for debug and edit the code.
 The second model also can be used to convert from C2x to C89 for instance.
 Many new features could be used and translated for old compilers.
 If you know babel https://babeljs.io/ then you can imagine the cprime like a babel for C.